 Dr. Buteyko and his colleagues also conducted a great deal of clinical work treating seriously ill patients, especially asthmatics.
 Often, people would be carried into his laboratory and then miraculously walk out of it on their own.
 Buteyko’s reputation grew exponentially.
 People who were severely ill traveled great distances to be treated by him and he was besieged with hundreds of letters every day requesting his help.
 Articles reporting on Dr. Buteyko's successes appeared in the national press and he became known far and wide for his method.

 Buteyko’s accomplishments generated envy among his colleagues.
 One of his medical peers was putting all of his efforts into the development of a new drug to ease asthma symptoms.
 And here was Konstantin offering a natural cure for asthma!
 Where would the work of this doctor be if Buteyko’s method would become officially accepted?
 Buteyko's main supervisor was a renowned surgeon whose approach to asthma had been to remove the afflicted lung, treat it, and then put it back into the body.
 Although the effectiveness of this technique was insignificant, he had hoped this work would eventually earn him a Nobel Prize.
-Dr. Buteyko's discovery and its simplicity was a threat for these and many other medical professionals.
+Dr. Buteyko's discovery and its simplicity was a threat to these and many other medical professionals.

 This surgeon gathered a group of doctors and began a campaign to sabotage Dr. Buteyko's work.
 In 1968, while Konstantin was away on a business trip, a person with an axe broke into his laboratory and chopped up his unique equipment.
 His staff was dismissed and his data was compromised.
 Eyewitnesses said that when Buteyko entered the room that was once his sophisticated laboratory, his dark hair started to turn grey.
 On top of all this, Buteyko received multiple death threats intimidating him into stopping his work.
 He was once poisoned and an automobile crash was arranged to kill him.
 He miraculously survived all of these attempts.